bleumi/bleumi-pay-sdk-ruby/docs/PaymentsApi.md

 begin
-  id = '<ID>' # String | Unique identifier of the payment (specified during create payment) payment_refund_request = BleumiPay::PaymentRefundRequest.new # PaymentRefundRequest | Request body - used to specify the token to refund. payment_refund_request.token = '<TOKEN>' # String | Replace <TOKEN> with "ALGO" or "ETH" or "XDAI" or "XDAIT" or ERC-20 'Token Contract Address' or 'Algorand Standard Asset token'
+  id = '<ID>' # String | Unique identifier of the payment (specified during create payment) payment_refund_request = BleumiPay::PaymentRefundRequest.new # PaymentRefundRequest | Request body - used to specify the token to refund. payment_refund_request.token = '<TOKEN>' # String | Replace <TOKEN>  by anyone of the following values: 'ETH' or 'XDAI' or 'XDAIT' or ECR-20 Contract Address or 'RBTC' or RSK ECR-20 Contract Address or 'Asset ID' of Algorand Standard Asset.

   #Refund the balance of a token for a given payment to the buyerAddress
   result = api_instance.refund_payment(id, payment_refund_request, opts)